-For 2016, the Compensation Committee set a revenue goal of \$290.3 million.
-Actual adjusted consolidated revenues were \$287.8 million.
-As a result, the Company achieved 22.8% of their target incentive opportunity attributable to revenue.
+For 2017, the Compensation Committee set a revenue goal of \$270.0 million.
+Actual adjusted consolidated revenues were \$261.9 million.
+As a result, the Company achieved 17.5% of the 25% of their target incentive opportunity attributable to revenue.

 Company-Wide Quality Focused Outcomes Component.
 Each of our named executive officers could earn 40% of their target incentive opportunity for the achievement of company-wide quality focused outcomes.
 The performance goals related to the achievement of specific aspects of the Company's business strategy and corporate initiatives relating to student outcomes and to shareholder value.
-These initiatives included graduation rates, placement rates and cash collections and were weighted equally.